- +65 9837 9966

 Business valuation is the process of determining the economic value of a company or an ownership interest.
 It involves assessing various tangible and intangible assets, liabilities, market conditions, and future earning potential.
 Valuation provides a snapshot of what a business is truly worth at a specific point in time.

 Whether you’re planning to sell, merge, attract investors, or secure financing, a clear company valuation helps ensure fair negotiations and informed choices.
 It also aids in succession planning and compliance with regulatory requirements, protecting your interests and those of stakeholders.
+By leveraging professional accounting services, you can protect your interests and those of your stakeholders while making well-informed financial decisions.

 Several critical factors influence business valuation in Singapore, including: